In this tutorial, you will create an Agent and run it within a Network using AgentKit.

 Test our agent

-To test our agent, we’ll use the Inngest dev server to allow us to visually debug our agents.
+To test our agent, we’ll use the Inngest dev server to visually debug our agents.
 Using npx, we’ll start the server and point it to our AgentKit server:

 terminal